Andaya Highway

 Rolando Andaya Highway, officially known as Quirino Highway and also known as Camarines Sur–Quezon Road, is a national primary highway located in the provinces of Camarines Norte, Quezon, and Camarines Sur in the Philippines.
-It serves as an alternative route to the Pan-Philippine Highway and has been efficiently used as a major highway since the 1990s.
-It traverses the municipality of Santa Elena in Camarines Norte, municipalities of Sipocot, Lupi, Ragay, and Del Gallego in Camarines Sur, and the municipalities of Tagkawayan, Guinayangan, and Calauag in Quezon.
+It serves as an alternative route to the Pan-Philippine Highway and has been used as a major highway since the 1990s.
+It traverses the municipality of Santa Elena in Camarines Norte, the municipalities of Sipocot, Lupi, Ragay, and Del Gallego in Camarines Sur, and the municipalities of Tagkawayan, Guinayangan, and Calauag in Quezon.
 It is primarily known as Andaya Highway in segments within Camarines Sur and likewise called as Quirino Highway within Camarines Norte and Quezon.

 The entire highway is designated as National Route 68 (N68) of the Philippine highway network.

 History

 The construction of the highway began in around the 1950s, during the term of President Elpidio Quirino, thus being called Quirino Highway.
 Being discontinuous for decades, it was funded in 1976 by virtue of Presidential Decree No. 759 by President Ferdinand Marcos.
-The plan for the road was to connect the town of Del Gallego, Ragay, and Ragay Port, all in Camarines Sur, to the Maharlika Highway.
+The plan for the road was to connect the towns of Del Gallego and Ragay, as well as Ragay Port, all in Camarines Sur, to the Maharlika Highway.
 The highway opened in 1984.
 Between 1992 and 1999, it was extended to Sipocot, Camarines Sur.

 In 2004, an entire segment within Camarines Sur was renamed to Rolando R. Andaya Highway, in honor of the late representative from the province, by virtue of Republic Act No. 9234.

 Severe traffic congestion occurred on the highway in mid-December 2024 due to road slips that temporarily closed the Labo segment of the nearby Pan-Philippine Highway and portions of the highway itself in Lupi.
 A concurrent repair project on the Lupi segment further exacerbated the problem.
 The Department of Public Works and Highways pledged non-stop work to resolve the situation.